Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Finding My Way in Woodworking

 You know, sometimes life throws you a curveball, and you just gotta figure out how to swing back.
-Grab a seat and let me pour you a cup of coffee while I share a little story from my woodworking adventures.
+Grab a seat and let me pour you a while I share a little story from my woodworking adventures.

 So, I reckon it was about three years ago when I decided to take on a project that I probably should’ve thought twice about.
 My kitchen table looked like it belonged in a college dorm – you know, one of those flimsy ones you buy with your first student loan?
 And I thought, “Why not make my own?”
 After all, how hard could it be?